icinganalysis/icinganalysis.github.io/content/basics/resources.md

 A few experts that I know have confessed that they have not read all of what I consider to be "The Big Three", let alone everything listed here.
-So, you can probably get by not reading everything here.
+So, you can probably get by not reading everything.

 Most of the resources are online and available at no cost.
 Some are copyrighted, and available for purchase or online access rental.